22 Things Rich People Think Are Normal (But Most Can’t Afford)

 Regular House Cleaning Services

 For wealthy households, a cleaning crew showing up once or twice a week is just part of the routine.
-The floors are always spotless, the bathrooms never get grimy, and the laundry somehow folds itself.
+These are the kinds of things rich people have that most people only dream about, spotless floors, never-grimy bathrooms, and laundry that seems to fold itself.

-So, while the rich get to enjoy pristine homes without lifting a finger, the rest of the world is scrubbing their own toilets.
+So while the rich enjoy one of those things only rich people have, a perfectly maintained home, the rest of the world is scrubbing their own toilets.

 Dining Out Frequently

-Grabbing dinner at a restaurant several times a week is just life as usual for the rich.
-They sit down, order whatever sounds good, and never think about the total on the check.
+Grabbing dinner at a restaurant several times a week is just what rich people like to do.
+They sit down, order whatever sounds good, and never think about the check.

-For everyone else, dining out is a treat, something reserved for birthdays, anniversaries, or when cooking just isn’t an option.
-Even fast food, once considered cheap, has become a luxury.
+For most, dining out is a treat, something reserved for birthdays, anniversaries, or when cooking just isn’t an option.
+Even fast food, once cheap, has turned into rich people stuff as prices keep rising.

 New Cars (or Leasing Every Few Years)

 For the wealthy, getting a new car is just part of the cycle.
-Every few years, they trade in for a newer model, enjoying the latest tech, pristine interiors, and that fresh-car smell.
-The rest of the population drives their cars until the wheels practically fall off.
+This is one of those things rich people have that signals freedom, they trade in for the latest model every few years, enjoy the newest tech, and that fresh-car smell.

 Over 60% of American households can’t afford a brand-new car, instead opting for used vehicles that are a decade old or more.
 Even then, keeping a car on the road isn’t cheap, insurance, repairs, and rising gas prices make vehicle ownership a financial burden.